 In the second screenshot, USP Quicktags are shown ready and waiting.
 You can use them to add form fields, fieldsets, submit buttons, custom fields, and everything in between.
 Learn more about creating USP Forms and Customizing USP Forms.

-USP Pro provides an optional custom post type, USP Posts, that you may use for user-submitted content.
-This option is enabled via Advanced Settings > Custom Post Type.
+USP Pro provides an optional built-in custom post type called USP Posts.
+You may use USP Posts (instead of regular WP Posts) for user-submitted content.
+This option is enabled via Advanced Settings ▸ Custom Post Type.

 As with USP Forms, USP Posts include demos to show how to use shortcodes to display submitted content.
-No need for a screenshot of the “Add New”/“Edit USP Post” screen because it’s essentially the same as WP’s Add/Edit Post screen for normal posts.
+No need for a screenshot of the “Add New”/“Edit USP Post” screen because it’s essentially the same as WP’s Add/Edit Post screen for regular (not user-submitted) posts.

 Configuring USP Pro

 To configure USP Pro, it is recommended to go through the General Settings before adding any forms to your site.
 Then return to the other settings sections as needed or after familiarizing yourself with basic plugin functionality.
 For the most part, USP Pro is ready to use out of the box, with plenty of settings available if/when needed.